"Clock ticking" to achieve energy transition - Equinor

 DUBAI, Nov 9 (Reuters) - A senior executive for Norwegian oil company Equinor EQNR.OL said on Tuesday that the "the clock is ticking" to achieve an energy transition away from hydrocarbon.

-"If we don't take action, we'll end up losing out," Equinor's Senior Vice President for Africa Paul McCafferty told an oil conference in Dubai.
+"If we don't take action, we'll end up losing out," Equinor's Senior Vice President for Africa Paul McCafferty told the Africa Oil Week conference in Dubai.

+The transition will be "more like a 30-year" process, not five or ten years, Africa Oil Corp AOI.TO Chief Executive Officer Keith Hill told the conference.

+African states should keep the focus on ensuring energy security for their populations as the continent only accounts for 2 percent of global CO2 emissions, he said.

-(Reporting by Yousef Saba, writing by Maher Chmaytelli, Editing by Louise Heavens)
+(Reporting by Yousef Saba, writing by Maher Chmaytelli, Editing by Louise Heavens, Kirsten Donovan)

 ((maher.chmaytelli@thomsonreuters.com;))